LessOrMoreBV/unique-hover-slider-plus/readme.txt

 == Description ==

+= About =
 The Unique Hover Slider Plus is a slider unlike many other common sliders.
 It features a unique hover effect (hence the name) to increase user interaction.
 It does not slide through your slides by itself, but instead highlights the centerpiece.
 This makes it ideal for a full-width header on your homepage, as it manages to mix the captivating presence of a static header visual with the interaction of a sliding one.

+= Features =
+* 100% responsive for all screens and devices.
+* Compatible with all modern browsers.
+* Add up to 5 slides.
+* Select any text and overlay color you like.
+* Add titles and subtitles to your slides.
+* Add icon / foreground images to your slides.
+* Click the titles to slide.
+* Beautiful hover effects (demo: [lessormore.nl](http://lessormore.nl "Less or More BV")).
+* Option to disable navigation arrows.
+* Shortcode for easy insert into your website or use via Visual Composer.

 == Installation ==